 What employment opportunities and additional qualifications will I gain with the BTEC Level 3?

 During the 2-year programme students will be offered employment during summer to gain experience.
-Additional qualifications will include, in year 1, RYA First Aid, Safeguarding Training, PBL2, SRC Licence and BSUPA Stand-Up Paddle Board Level 1.
+Additional qualifications will include, in year 1, RYA First Aid, Safeguarding Training, PBL2 and SRC Licence.
 In year 2, students will work towards RYA Dinghy Instructor and Windsurf Instructor.

 What could I do next after completing this BTEC Level 3 qualification?